danmayer/coverband/README.md

 ```

 ### Manual Configuration (for cron jobs / Raketasks)

+__NOTE:__ There should be no reason to manually configure anything for Rails apps, this should only be needed for non-Rails based Ruby applications.

 A question about [supporting cron jobs and Rake tasks](https://github.com/danmayer/coverband/issues/106) was asked by [@ndbroadbent](https://github.com/ndbroadbent), there are a couple ways to go about it including his good suggestion.